enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ```

 In practice we have found that this isn't actually needed that often, and when it is it is not
 difficult to add.
+Additionally, having the Enzyme wrapper automatically update alongside the real
+render tree can result in flaky tests when writing asynchronous tests.
+This breaking change was
-This breaking change was worth the architectural benefits of the new adapter
+worth the architectural benefits of the new adapter system in v3, and we believe is a better choice
-system in v3.
+for an assertion library to take.

 ## `ref(refName)` now returns the actual ref instead of a wrapper

 In Enzyme v2, the wrapper returned from `mount(...)` had a prototype method on it `ref(refName)`
 that returned a wrapper around the actual element of that ref.
 This has now been changed to
-return the actual ref, which I believe is more intuitive.
+return the actual ref, which we believe is a more intuitive API.

 Consider the following simple react component: